Be A Man! (What Does That Mean?)

 "I do grandpa!" the little boy said

-He had jumped in the story in his father's stead,
+He had jumped in the story, in his father's stead,

 "You know something son?
 You're a lot like your dad."

 Real Men.
-There are few to be found. the grandfather in this story wanted for his son and then his grandson to be real men.
+There are few to be found.
+The grandfather in this story wanted for his son and then his grandson to be real men.
 He knew that every opportunity needed to be utilized and this story only tells about one of the many occasions that this man of God used to teach his children because he loved his family and took his responsibility as father seriously.

 The definition of a real man can be given in five principles: